perfsonar/docs/install_docker.rst

 and then use this to create the new layer for your perfsonar/testpoint Docker image::

-  docker commit --change "CMD /usr/bin/supervisord -c /etc/supervisord.conf" -m "adding mesh configuration" f3403177b25d perfsonar/testpoint
+  docker commit --change "CMD /usr/bin/supervisord -c /etc/supervisord.conf" -m "adding psconfig configuration" f3403177b25d perfsonar/testpoint

 Now the next time that the perfsonar/testpoint Docker image is started, the changes made to the edited perfSONAR configuration will persist.